-Inter-institutional Relations and Communication only keeps your personal data for the time necessary to
+Inter-institutional Relations and Communication only keeps the personal data for the time necessary to

 fulfil the purpose of collection or further processing:

-- - for the duration of the browsing session (The IP addresses are saved by the processor
+For the duration of the browsing session (the IP addresses are saved by the processor

 Data will be automatically removed at the end of the respective period or when no longer needed.
-Information

 and has a retention policy of 30 days on data stored

 6. HOW DO WE PROTECT AND SAFEGUARD YOUR PERSONAL DATA?

-All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.) are
+All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.)

 operations are carried out pursuant to the Commission

 Decision (EU, Euratom) 2017/46

 of 10 January 2017 on the security of communication and

 information systems in the European Commission.

 The Commission’s contractors are bound by a specific contractual clause for any processing operations of

 transposition of the General Data Protection Regulation in the EU Member States (‘GDPR’ Regulation

 In order to protect your personal data, the Commission has put in place a number of technical and

-measures in place.
+organisational measures in place.
 Technical measures include appropriate actions to address online

 security, risk of data loss, alteration of data or unauthorised access, taking into consideration the

 risk presented by the processing and the nature of the personal data being processed.
 Organisational

 need to know for the purposes of this processing operation.

 Personal data in electronic form: access to your personal data, as well as any other information

 collected in the website is exclusively provided through an identification system with password,

 accessible to a restricted number of users, without prejudice of a possible future transmission of these

 data to the bodies charged with the control and inspection of the Commission's activities in conformity

 with EU law.
 These users are the Units of DG NEAR, as well as officially contracted external companies.

 7. WHO HAS ACCESS TO YOUR PERSONAL DATA AND TO WHOM IS IT DISCLOSED?

 Access to your personal data is provided to the Commission staff responsible for carrying out this

 by statutory, and when required, additional confidentiality agreements.

 Furthermore, access to your personal data is provided to external contractors working on behalf of and

 of websites according to the “need to know” principle.

 The information we collect will not be given to any third party, except to the extent and for the

 Cookies and third party IT tools

 Cookies are pieces of text generated by the web services that a user has visited; these text files can

 be set on the users’ devices by the website they are currently visiting (“first party persistent

 cookies”) or by a different website to the one they are currently visiting (“third party cookies”).

 To facilitate the functioning of our website we may – subject to visitors’ consent – place small data

-language, and font size and other display preferences) over a period of time, so you do
+(such as login, language, and font size and other display preferences) over a period of time, so you do

 not have to keep re-entering them whenever you come back to the site or browse from one page to another.

 Four different types of cookies will be in use:

 First party persistent cookies

 Technical session cookies

 Third party cookies (including the Google Analytics cookies)

 Third party cookies from the Share widget

-On this promotional website, the following types of cookies are used: ‘first-party persistent cookies', and
+On this promotional website, the following types of cookies are used: ‘first-party persistent cookies',

 'First party persistent cookies

-' enable the tracking of the following information about the
+' enable the tracking of the following information about

 the visitors to our website: